uvdesk/community-skeleton/README.md

 **Via Web Installer**

-After opening your project in the web browser, navigate to /setup/, where you will be greeted by the web installer to guide you in setting up your project.
+After opening your project in the web browser, where you will be greeted by the web installer to guide you in setting up your project.

 About Us
 --------------